 ~ Paul Graham

-The pilot launch drew in 2500 students, out of which around 50 or so, thanked him personally, for solving this problem.
-Professors from CS Department approached him to understand the working & offered their support in taking the solution further.
-He'd recognised his moment & lived through it with sheer will.
+The pilot launch drew in 2500 students, out of which around 50 or so, thanked me personally, for solving this problem.
+Professors from CS Department approached me to understand the working & offered their support in taking the solution further.
+I'd recognised his moment & lived through it with sheer will.
 Sleep came with a lot less restlessness after that.

 Take up the story of any successful person.
 You'll realise how they chose to rise from their phoenix moment in the most relentless way & build their legacy

 When things seem tough, let willpower guide you & not instinct

 The best part about such a moment is that you stand at an important crossroads here.
 Between good or bad.
 Difficult or easy.
 Adventurous or safe.
 Since you're most vulnerable at such a point, you have to be most careful about what you pick.
 There's a high chance it might get ingrained as a core, basic trait of you - which becomes very hard to change later.

 So whatever you choose, make sure you've absolutely thought consciously about it.
 Can be as simple as not opening that time-draining application, or that pack of cigarette.
 Constantly just fighting instinct with actual willpower.
 It'll be tough and painful, trying to control what your reflexes force you towards, especially since you're hurting.
 But its worth it.